rspamd/rspamd/doc/integration.md

   accept
 {% endhighlight %}

-## Using rspamd with sendmail MTA
+## Using Rspamd with Sendmail MTA

-sendmail can use rspamd via rmilter and configuration is just like for postfix. sendmail configuration could be like:
+Sendmail can use rspamd via rmilter and configuration is just like for postfix. sendmail configuration could be like:

 	MAIL_FILTER(`rmilter', `S=unix:/run/rmilter/rmilter.sock, F=T')
 	define(`confINPUT_MAIL_FILTERS', `rmilter')

 Then compile m4 to cf in the usual way.

-## Integration with haraka MTA
+## Integration with Haraka MTA

-Support for rspamd is available in haraka v2.7.0+.
-Documentation can be found [here](http://haraka.github.io/manual/plugins/rspamd.html).
+Support for rspamd is available in haraka v2.7.0+: <http://haraka.github.io/manual/plugins/rspamd.html>.

 To enable: add `rspamd` to the `DATA` section of your `config/plugins` file and edit `config/rspamd.ini` to suit your preferences.